PacAnimal/wingman/README.md

 ## What it is

 Wingman is a WPF desktop app with a split-pane layout: an AI chat panel on the left, a GPU-rendered PowerShell terminal on the right.
 The AI runs commands directly in your live terminal session — the same session you can type in yourself — so it inherits your logins, variables, and working directory.
-It's not a chatbot that pretends to run commands; it actually runs them.
+It's not a chatbot that runs commands in the background; it cooperates with you and shares your terminal.

 ## Features